-Research on diet which is plant-based has suggested that incidences of common diseases such as obesity, heart relate diseases and type 2 diabetes are much less in comparison to non-vegetarian diet.
-This is attributed to a vegetarian diet which is less saturated in fat and has more fibre, folate, antioxidants etc.
+Research on the diet which is plant-based has suggested that incidences of common diseases such as obesity, heart relate diseases and type 2 diabetes are much less in comparison to a non-vegetarian diet.
+This is attributed to a vegetarian diet which is less saturated in fat and has more fiber, folate, antioxidants etc.

-It has been proven that maintenance of normal body mass, composition, structure and function requires the periodic intake of water, energy substrates and specific nutrients.
-Balanced vegetarian diet may be designed according to individual needs for maintaining their body weight and provide an adequate caloric requirement for activity.
+It has been proven that maintenance of normal body mass, composition, structure, and function requires the periodic intake of water, energy substrates, and specific nutrients.
+A balanced vegetarian diet may be designed according to individual needs for maintaining their body weight and provide an adequate caloric requirement for activity.
 These nutrients can be easily obtained by plants/herbs.
-Successful diet control requires significant degree of self- motivation and commitment to life style modification in the form of increased physical activity and reduced caloric intake.
+Successful diet control requires a significant degree of self- motivation and commitment to lifestyle modification in the form of increased physical activity and reduced caloric intake.
 A normal person requires 25-30 kcal/kg daily.
 Caloric restriction to 500 to 1000 kcal/day less than a regular diet promotes weight loss but severe dieting leads to malnutrition and hence organ dysfunction

-Basics around which daily diet needs to be planned are as below, but keep in mind that the key to every plannig is “Avoid negative emotions and depression”
+Basics around which daily diet needs to be planned are as below, but keep in mind that the key to every planning is “Avoid negative emotions and depression”

-- Remember why you have chosen vegetarian diet instead of non-vegetarian diet
+- Remember why you have chosen a vegetarian diet instead of non-vegetarian diet

 - Loads of proteins

 - Drink more water